Registering as a UAS operator

 The UAS operator registration certificate shows an operator registration number.

-It also shows an identification string, which must be entered in the in the UAS system, if that system supports remote identification.
-These elements are used to identify the operator.
+It also shows an identification string, which must be entered in the appropriate field in the UAS system, if that system supports remote identification.
+This information is used to identify the operator.

 Validity